 A bet with my oldest sister Therese.
 That’s how I initially became a vegetarian at the age of six.
 Fortunately, from there on out there was no turning back.
 Little did I know that my six year old self would be paving the way for a lifetime of happiness and holistic health.
 Six year old me basically rocked.

-My parents both grew up on Long Island, New York.
-Where I too was born and raised with my two older sisters, Therese and Shana.
+My parents both grew up on Long Island, New York, where I too was born and raised with my two older sisters, Therese and Shana.
 My father is one of twelve siblings and spent his childhood raising chickens, riding horses bareback and being excused from school with his brothers when the cows "got out."
 Their life revolved around family, religion, art and making the most of the land that his family was fortunate enough to create a home on.
 Their diet was high in meat, dairy and poultry.
 Fish was caught fresh, steer was shot in the backyard and eggs were collected by hand.
-When we were with my dad we sailed, explored trails in the forest, painted (mostly boats and beaches) and listened to music.
+When we spent time with our Dad, we sailed, explored trails in the forest, painted (mostly boats and beaches) and listened to music.
 He taught me to love nature, pasta and art.
 And pasta.

 My mother also grew up on Long Island with her four siblings.
 Her parents worked hard, loved each other and their children above all else.
 I always think that if Campbell's Soup and my Grandmother had IG accounts, they'd be "shoutout-for-shoutout-ing" on the reg.
 If she were still alive, she’d find a way to make me vegan green-bean casserole, and it would probably be the best thing I've ever eaten.
 With my mom, we planned trips, made scrap books, watched the Travel Channel and learned to love afternoons spent at home.
 She taught me how to be creative, loving and an exceptionally great packer.